RevenueHunt/docs/docs/how-to-guides/change-quiz-currency.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

-    Version 2 of the Shop Quiz: Product Recomemnder App for Shopify fully supports the Shopify Markets feature.
+    Version 2 of the RevenueHunt App for Shopify fully supports the Shopify Markets feature.
 Your quiz will display the default currency from the market the quiz was assigned to.

     To assign a market to the quiz follow the instructions below.